Interested in playing college volleyball? If so, it’s a good idea to start planning now.

 - Make yourself aware of NCAA core course requirements.
 Be sure your high school counselor is up to speed on what type of classes you need.

 - Become involved in fitness and strength development programs.
 It doesn't need to be extensive.
-A good start is lots of sit-ups and push-ups.

 - Give yourself a social media checkup.
 When college coaches mark you down on their watch list after receiving emails from you, you have begun the recruiting process with them and they will check your social media accounts.
 If they see things that shine a negative light – partying, inappropriate behavior, etc. – it can hurt your chances.
 Remember, coaches view posts with adult, grown-up eyes.
 They may stop recruiting you if they don't like what they see.
 Just be careful.